Portici: History

+Demographics

 Economy

 The inhabitants were historically engaged in fishing, silk-growing and silk-weaving up to the beginning of the 20th century.
 Later a more diversified economy emerged, with industry and trade as main pillars.

 Vincenzo Cuomo is the mayor.
 In 2009, he banned shops from displaying Christmas decorations because shopkeepers were subject to extortion to buy Camorra (mob) sold decorations.

 In March 2008, Boeing opened a research centre for advanced materials under an agreement with the Italian aerospace company Alenia.